Learning the Skills

 Clubs interested in entering a team into MILO T20 Blast for the first time

-Every child that participates in the MILO T20 Blast program must register and pay a registration fee.
-Registration fees ensure that your centre and all participants are covered for insurance.
+Every child that participates in the MILO T20 Blast program pays a registration fee which ensures your centre and all participants are covered by insurance.

-All potential participants are directed to playcricket.com.au where they can enter their postcode to find their nearest MILO T20 Blast Centre.
+All potential participants are directed to playcricket.com.au where they enter their postcode to find their nearest MILO T20 Blast Centre and register for a program.

 Volunteer team managers are able to log into the MILO T20 Blast Management Centre in MyCricket to view participant registrations.